Guide to Questionnaires for Service Evaluation

 - Discussing a press release with the Communications team

-- Using a Seminar platform such as the BNSSG CCG R&E team’s Lunchtime sessions.
+- Using a Seminar platform such as the BNSSG ICB R&E team’s Lunchtime sessions.

 - Writing up for a journal